 Avian Influenza

-Since the end of October, HPAI is back in northern California with cases in Merced, Fresno, Sonoma, San Benito, Stanislaus, San Joaquin, Lassen, and Marin counties.
+Since last fall, HPAI (highly pathogenic avian influenza, aka H5N1) has continued to affect northern California, with confirmed cases in Riverside, Merced, Fresno, Sonoma, San Benito, Stanislaus, San Joaquin, Butte, and many other counties.

 "